 We seek papers that exhibit careful research, original thinking, and clear writing.

-- Papers should clearly connect to Jewish Studies broadly conceived, and we are looking for papers that examine aspects of Jewish experience from a variety of disciplines and viewpoints.
+- Papers should clearly connect to Jewish Studies broadly conceived.
+We are looking for papers that examine aspects of Jewish experience from a variety of disciplines and viewpoints.

 - You may submit a paper that you also used for a class.
 Any standard citation style is acceptable, but please be consistent.